Extended-Thunder/send-later/index.md

     [Owl for Exchange](https://addons.thunderbird.net/thunderbird/addon/owl-for-exchange/),
     the add-on which is intended to replace ExQuilla, when configured as described [below](#owl).

+<a name="missing-column"></a>
+### The Send Later column in the Drafts folder message list is missing

+Starting with Thunderbird 115 it is no longer possible for add-ons to add custom columns to the message list.
+As a result the extra column that you could previously add to the message list in your drafts folder to see the send times of scheduled messages is not available for Thunderbird 115 or newer.
+We hope to add back this functionality when Thunderbird once again supports it.
+In the meantime, you can see a list of scheduled messages by clicking the Send Later button in the main Thunderbird window.

 <a name="bad-mail-servers"></a>
 ### Send Later doesn't work with mail servers that discard its "X-Send-Later" headers